ciscops/Netbox_Route53/README.md

 To store the timespan within cloudwatch timer for multiple timer use, under targets, constant(json text) paste the following:  {"Timespan": "1" }   (note, any other cloudwatch timers will be set up the same but with different time spans)

-If there is no cloudwatch timespan set, or is set incorrectly, the script will use the environment variable
+If there is no cloudwatch timespan set, or is set incorrectly, the script will use the environment variable "TIMESPAN"

 -Aws API Gateway Trigger Setup
 (For the Netbox setup below, you will need the AWS API gateway Arn from creating an api gateway trigger)